elehcimd/stratosphere/README.md

 After executing the last command, the container is running in foreground, with all services reporting a `successful` status.
-If you want to interrupt the execution, simply press `ctrl-C` or `cmd-c`.
+If you want to interrupt the execution, simply press `ctrl-c` or `cmd-c`.

 ### 3. Configure your browser or device